This text is translated into Russian by google automatic human level neural machine.

-As the academician of the Russian Academy of Sciences Arnold Tulokhonov admitted a few years ago, "apart from atmospheric emissions, the Selenga Central Control Commission negatively affects the ecological situation".
-Lukyanov stresses: "We solved the problem with water, here there are no complaints against us.
-The fence of Selenga is small, there is no discharge. "
+As Academician of the Russian Academy of Sciences Arnold Tulokhonov admitted a few years ago, “except for atmospheric emissions, the Selenginsky pulp and paper mill does not negatively affect the ecological situation”.
+Lukyanov emphasizes: “We have resolved the issue with water, there are no complaints against us.
+We have a small fence from the Selenga, there is no discharge into it ”.

 Does this mean that the TsKK has no problems?
 Of course not.
 "The problem that we solve is dust and gas emissions that enter the atmosphere from a coal-fired power plant, as well as from technological workshops from soda-regeneration boilers.
 Cooking pulp - it's pretty dirty, and with the smell of production, too, you need to fight.
 People are more confused by the smell than the harmfulness of these gases.
 In the future, we plan to collect all gas leakages and dispose of them by burning.
 In the plans there is still the installation of a gas-fired boiler, "says Lukyanov.